philipparndt/vscode-markdown-tables/README.md

 The extension provides several commands that are available in the Command Palette:

-- `Markdown Tables: Enable` - enable extension (available when disabled).
+- `Markdown Tables: Enable` - enable the extension (available when disabled).
 - `Markdown Tables: Disable` - exit table mode and hide status item (available when enabled).
 - `Markdown Tables: Create table` - create a new table at the cursor position.
 - `Markdown Tables: Format under cursor` - reformat the table under the cursor.